aleclarson/framesync/README.md

 // The current render step (equals null if no step is active) frame.step

-// Time since the previous frame frame.elapsed
+// Time since the previous frame.
+Only correct when `frame.step` is not null. frame.elapsed

 frame.once('start', () => {